staplesinLA/denoising_DIHARD18/README.md

-# A quick-use package of speech enhancement model in our DIHARD18 system
+# A quick-use package for speech enhancement based on our DIHARD18 system

 The repository provides tools to reproduce the enhancement results of the speech preprocessing part in our DIHARD18 system[1].
-The deep-learning based denoising model is trained with 400-hour mixing data of both English and Mandarin.
-The model details can be found in [1,2,3].
-Currently the tools accept 16K, 16-bit mono audios, please convert the audio format in advance.
+The deep-learning based denoising model is trained on 400 hours of English and Mandarin audio; for full details see [1,2,3].
+Currently the tools accept 16 kHz, 16-bit monochannel WAV files.
+Please convert the audio format in advance.

-Additionally, this package also integrates a VAD module based on ``py-webrtcvad`` which provides a python interface to the WebRTC Voice Activity Detector (VAD).
+Additionally, this package integrates a voice activity detection (VAD) module based on ``py-webrtcvad``, which provides a Python interface to the [WebRTC](https://webrtc.org/) VAD.
 The default parameters are tuned on the development set of DIHARD18.

 [1] Sun, Lei, et al. "Speaker Diarization with Enhancing Speech for the